 We spend our final night at the fully restored Holland Hotel in Alpine, Texas.
 We are sure to stop and visit the wonderful Museum of the Big Bend at Sul Ross University and the local cactus garden often replete with flowers before dinner at the Reata restaurant, a perfect place to celebrate the end of our journey.
 Their menu is a delight and we plan to enjoy a great final dinner, reminiscing with now familiar travel companions.

 Accommodations at the Hotel Paisano, Alpine, TX (B,L,D)

 Fri., May 5 : Departures from El Paso

 Our journey comes to an end today in El Paso.
 We have a four-hour drive, so plan to arrive at the airport by 11:00 AM (time change works in our favor today!) for flights out NOON or later.
 (B)

 Cost of the Journey

 The airport for this journey is El Paso International Airport (ELP).
-Plan to arrive in El Paso no later than 1:00 PM on April 30 and plan to depart after NOON on May 7.
+Plan to arrive in El Paso on April 27 (at your own cost) and be prepared to meet as a group at 9:00 AM on April 28; your guide meets you at baggage claim.
+Plan to depart after NOON on May 5.
 If you arrive early or stay on after the trip in El Paso, there are a number of motels close to the airport; we recommend the historic Camino Real Hotel downtown (which has an airport shuttle), the Wyndham Hotel at the airport, or the economical Microtel Inn and Suites next door to the Wyndham.

 Items of Note